CV – summary

 Publications

-I have published 19 papers in peer-reviewed journals and 1 invited chapter in a book.
-According to Google Scholar (October 1, 2023), my work has been cited 691 times, my h-index is 12.
+I have published 21 papers in peer-reviewed journals and 1 invited chapter in a book.
+According to Google Scholar (February 2025), my work has been cited 993 times; my h-index is 14.

 Awarded Grants And Fellowships

-I have received in total $297,529 USD in funding for Research (USD $61,564), Fellowships/Scholarships (USD $232,015), and Travel grants (USD $3,950).
-My funding agencies include National Science Foundation in the USA (NSF), Consejo Nacional de Ciencia y Tecnologia in Mexico (CONACyT), Ohio Supercomputer Center in the USA (OSC), Academia Mexicana de Ciencias (AMC) and Santander Universia in Mexico, and Goethe University in Germany.
+I have received a total of USD 297,529 in funding for Research (USD 61,564), Fellowships/Scholarships (USD 232,015), and Travel grants (USD 3,950).
+My funding agencies include the National Science Foundation in the USA (NSF), Consejo Nacional de Ciencia y Tecnologia in Mexico (CONACyT), Ohio Supercomputer Center in the USA (OSC), Academia Mexicana de Ciencias (AMC) and Santander Universia in Mexico, and Goethe University in Germany.

 Research Projects